PBC48/ECE-3400-Fall-2018/docs/lab4.md

 ### Writing Registers

 We use the I2C communication protocol to talk to the camera.
 This is setup using Arduino's *Wire* library which supports I2C interfaces.
 We set up the Arduino as the master and the camera as slave.
-The camera have a set slave address of 0x21 after we ignore the least significant bit because that is used to distinguish between read and writes.
+The camera has a set slave address of 0x21 after we ignore the least significant bit because that is used to distinguish between read and writes.
 The *Wire* library already set this up for us.
 All we have to do is pass the upper seven bits of the slave address of the camera to the I2C interface.
 We write to the camera by calling:
 ```cpp
     Wire.beginTransmission(0x21); // 7-bit Slave address
     Wire.write(value_to_write);